LauraRozier/PlayerAdministration/README.md

 - **playeradministration.access.recovermetabolism** -- Allows the user to give any player a healthy metabolic state
 - **playeradministration.access.hurt** -- Allows the user to hurt any player
 - **playeradministration.access.heal** -- Allows the user to heal any player
-- **playeradministration.access.voicemute** -- Allows the user to mute the voice chat of any player
-- **playeradministration.access.chatmute** -- Allows the user to mute the text chat of any player
+- **playeradministration.access.mute** -- Allows the user to mute/unmute any player
 - **playeradministration.access.perms** -- Allows the user to use the "Permissions" button for any player
 - **playeradministration.access.allowfreeze** -- Allows the user to freeze and unfreeze any player
 - **playeradministration.access.teleport** -- Allows the user to teleport to any player